MGH Chelsea Pediatric Asthma Program

-The Chelsea Pediatric Asthma Program improves the management of asthma care for adolescent and pediatric patients, reduces emergency room visits and hospitalizations, and improves health outcomes through patient navigation, education, referrals to services, and collaboration within the health center and with outside agencies.
+The MGH Chelsea Pediatric Asthma Program strives to improve the management of asthma care for adolescent and pediatric patients, reduces emergency room visits and hospitalizations, and improves health outcomes through patient navigation, education, referrals to services, and collaboration within the health center and with outside agencies.

 In Massachusetts, more than 82,000 children from kindergarten to 8th grade are affected by asthma - a higher prevalence of asthma than in most states in the U.S. Unmanaged asthma impacts children’s daily lives, limiting their physical activity and play time and impacting their school attendance.

 The MGH Chelsea Pediatric Asthma Program links pediatric patients with asthma to a Pediatric Asthma Program Coordinator, with the goal of improving asthma management.
 The coordinator facilitates communication and follow-up between the provider, the patient, and his or her parents/guardians to improve asthma knowledge and asthma care, and to develop an action plan to which the patient can adhere.

 To improve management of asthma care for adolescent and pediatric patients, the MGH Chelsea Pediatric Asthma Program conducts home visits of asthmatic patients when appropriate.